Trocadero Transfer

-The Trocadero Transfer was an after hours dance club in San Francisco from its opening in December 1977 to the late 1990s.
+The Trocadero Transfer, or The Troc, was an after hours dance club in operation from December 1977 to the late–1990s in San Francisco, California, U.S..
 It was located at 520 4th Street at Bryant in the SoMa neighborhood.
-In 2000, the club was bought by a new owner, remodeled, and renamed to the Glas Kat.
-In late 2011, the club was again remodeled, and the name was changed to The Grand.
+The club has been compared to Studio 54 in New York City, and their patrons would travel from other cities to attend the party.

+The former club building was sold and remodeled, it was renamed the Glas Kat (from 2000 to 2011) and The Grand (from 2011 until present).